-Affordable Family Attorney OptionsSpeaking with a specialist who has tons of experience in handling cases related to Child Custody, Divorce and Family Laws definitely helps in weighing your options.
-Consulting an attorney at the start of the process helps you in making the best decision for your case.
+Family attorneys have experience handling cases related to Child Custody, Divorce, and Family disputes such as inheritance or abuse.
+Having an experienced lawyer representing your case definitely helps your chances of success.
+Getting started early and consulting an attorney at the start of the process will help you make the best decisions for your case.

-If you need legal aid or counsel pro bono, be sure to reach out to any local law firms and give them the details of the case, and your financial standing.
+Be sure to reach out to any local law firms and give them the details of the case, and your financial standing.
 If you meet their standards, you can potentially receive free legal aid.
 One of the first things you should do is to call your state bar association.
 Look in your phone book or do an online search.
 Bar associations are a wealth of information about family lawyers or programs that can provide services at a free or greatly reduced rate.
-If they don’t have specific information that can help you, they can direct you to the resources that can help.
 They may even have local private programs that can provide advice from a family attorney.
 Some state or local bar associations have specific programs wherein lawyers have agrees to devote a certain amount of time to pro bono representation.

 Another source of information is your local legal aid office.
 Most cities and counties have one and their contact information can be found in the phone book or with a simple online search.
 They may even have a website that provides the information you need to find family lawyers who volunteer their time.
 Since legal aid is for the assistance of low-income clients, you may have to apply.
 If you are unable to find assistance through state and local sources, you can search for non-profit legal services networks that are funded through Federal Grants.
 These offices provide a wide range of Civil Law services through their staff of experienced attorneys and paralegals.
 They can help with divorce and custody cases and give you advice on related matters such as property settlements, asset allocation etc.